Switch will outsell PS5 and Xbox Series X/S in 2021, analysts predict

-A selection of reliable industry analysts expect the Nintendo Switch to sell more consoles than both the PS5 and Xbox Series X/S this year.
+A selection of reliable industry analysts expects the Nintendo Switch to sell more consoles than both the PS5, Xbox Series X, and Xbox Series S this year.

 GamesIndustry rounded up 2020 and 2021 predictions from several analysts in a new forecast.
 While their opinions are speculative, they're well-educated guesses that often gel with recent comments from Nintendo executives.
 It's also worth noting that the Switch outsold both next-gen consoles in their launch month of November, so the overarching prediction here is far from unprecedented.